-The Group has been characterised since its inception by a complex welfare system that was developed through discussion with Trade Unions; the agreements at Group level are integrated with those regulated by national collective bargaining, offering all employees a complex system of guarantees - supplementary pension Funds and supplementary health care - flexible solutions aimed at work-life balance - permits, leave, flexible working hours both in the morning and afternoon, part-time options, etc. - as well as subsidies and economic contributions, such as benefits for families with disabled children, out of the workplace accident policies, loans, mortgages, meal vouchers and scholarships.
+The Group has been characterised since its inception by a complex welfare system that was developed also through discussion with Trade Unions; the agreements at Group level are integrated with those regulated by national collective bargaining, offering all employees a complex system of guarantees - supplementary pension funds and supplementary health care - flexible solutions aimed at work-life balance - through permits, leave, flexible working hours, part-time options, etc. - as well as subsidies and economic contributions, such as benefits for families with disabled children, out of the workplace accident policies, loans, mortgages, meal vouchers and scholarships.

-With the Business Plan 2014-2017, the relation with Trade Unions has been further strengthened, through the establishment of the Welfare, Safety and Sustainable Development Committee, which developed innovative solutions, making our Group a leader on welfare issues.
+With the Business Plan 2014-2017, the relation with Trade Unions has been further strengthened, through the establishment of the Welfare, Safety and Sustainable Development Committee, within which innovative solutions have been developed, making our Group a leader on welfare issues.

-An agreement was signed at the end of 2014, which confirmed the smart working project and provided for its full deployment as a way of working that, integrated with the agreements already envisaged by the corporate welfare, combines company's needs with personal and family's needs.
+Since March 2015, following the agreement between the Company and Trade Unions on December 10 2014, the flexible work has been available for numerous colleagues, as a way of working that, integrated with the agreements already envisaged by the corporate welfare, combinescompany's needs with personal and family's needs.

-People are the core of this project: flexible working promotes a cultural change by strengthening the relationship of trust and mutual accountability between managers and employees, between the company and the employee.
-Colleagues participate to the flexible working project on a voluntary basis; within the structures involved the inclusion criterion is applied, so that all employees who possess some basic requirements are enabled.
+People are the core of this project, which promotes a cultural change by strengthening the relationship of trust and mutual accountability between managers and employees, between the company and the employee.
+Colleagues participate to the flexible working project on a voluntary basis; within the structures involved the inclusion criterion is applied, so that all employees who possess some basic requirements are enabled to join.
 A particularly relevant and innovative aspect of this project is that colleagues can work from home up to 8 days a month, also fractionated, and without specific time limits from a company hub or from our customer's premises.

 Other work-life balance tools have been introduced: